Follow Sea Surface Temperature updates daily via our new Shiny app

 What can we learn from sea surface temperatures?

-Interpreting the Graph
+Interpreting the Graphs

-The graph includes satellite-derived sea surface temperature data for the eastern and northern Bering Sea shelf (10m-200m).
-The northern Bering area is from 60-65ºN and the eastern Bering is from the AK Peninsula to 60ºN.
-Background grey lines include daily temperatures for each year with the 2003-2012 mean overlain in black.
-December data are plotted as part of the subsequent year (e.g., dark blue 2020 line includes December 2019).
-Figure courtesy of Jordan Watson, NOAA Alaska Fisheries Science Center.
+As an example, the top two panels of the Bering Sea graphs include satellite-derived sea surface temperature data for the eastern and northern Bering Sea shelf (10m-200m).
+The northern Bering Sea area is from 60-65ºN and the eastern Bering Sea is from the AK Peninsula to 60ºN.
+Background grey lines include daily temperatures for each year.
+The daily mean temperatures from 1986-2015 are overlain in purple (adopting the convention of a mean based on the oldest 30 complete years of the time series).
+December data are plotted as part of the subsequent year (e.g., black 2022 line includes December 2021).
+We highlight the current (2022) and previous (2021) years for comparison.

 How were these graphs generated?